pyenv/pyenv/CONTRIBUTING.md

 Make sure to also copy any patches for the previous release that still apply to the new one.
 Typically, a patch no longer applies if it addresses a problem that's already fixed in the new release.

+For prereleases, we only create an entry for the latest prerelease in a specific version line.
+When submitting a newer prerelease, replace the older one.

 Adding version-specific fixes/patches